 Actinolite is a common mineral found in some types of metamorphic rocks.
 However, gemstone quality materials are extremely rare, especially crystals that exhibit chatoyancy.
 The most significant sources for fine actinolite cat's eye stones include Taiwan and Canada.
 Other notable deposits are also found in Western Australia, Brazil, Madagascar, Tanzania and the United States.

-Buying Actinolite Cat's Eye and Determining Actinolite Cat's Eye Value Back to Top
+Buying Actinolite Cat's Eye and Determining its Value

 Actinolite Cat's Eye Gemological Properties: Back to Top